rwapp/A11yUITests/README.md

 ## Known Issues

-If two elements of the same type have the same identifier this will cause the tests to crash on iOS 13+. eg, two buttons both labeled 'Next'.
+If two elements of the same type have the same identifier (eg, two buttons both labeled 'Next') this will cause the tests to crash on some iOS versions.
+This was an issue on ios 13 and appears fixed as of iOS 15.

 ## Author